betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 ## The specifics

-The Terms and Conditions for the 2024 Brownlow Medal Datathon Competition can be viewed [here](../assets/Greyhound_2024_TCs.pdf)
+The Terms and Conditions for the 2024 Greyhound Racing Datathon can be viewed [here](../assets/Greyhound_2024_TCs.pdf)

 ### Prizes